 6. Pilot an AI project

-To turn a candidate for AI implementation into an actual project, Gandhi believes a team of AI, data and business process experts is needed to gather data, develop algorithms, deploy scientifically controlled releases and measure impact and risk.
+To turn a candidate for AI implementation into an actual project, Gandhi believes a team of AI, data and business process experts is needed to gather data, develop AI algorithms, deploy scientifically controlled releases, and measure influence and risk.